-So far there have been two snapshots, the currently latest is called CSS Snapshot 2010.
+So far there have been four snapshots, the currently latest is called CSS Snapshot 2017.
 The intention is that new ones appear every one or two years, depending on how much of CSS becomes stable in that period.
 The most recent snapshot can always be found at this URL:

 Implementers interested in the experimental features, and everybody who wants to help develop CSS, may also find the CSS current work page useful: it shows the current status and a short description of all existing parts of CSS.

 For users of CSS, the situation is unfortunately less clear.
 Even if some part of CSS becomes a standard (i.e., a W3C Recommendation), it only means that that part has been correctly implemented in a certain number of implementations.
 It does not mean that all implementations of CSS support it.
 Trial and error, and fallback solutions, remain necessary.